agryman/acmpy/arthurs-journal.md

 This same library was available in the Python numpy package.
 Symbolic computation can be done in Python using the SymPy package.
 Furthermore, Maple notebooks could be replaced by Python Jupyter notebooks.
-I therefore recommended that we selected Python as the target language.
+I therefore recommended that we select Python as the target language.

 I gathered all the Maple code and stored it in the GitHub repository named acm14.